 - Not tested on animals

-The product MSRP is $23.99 for 0.5 fl. oz., but I saw Own Lifting Eye Cream on Amazon for $18.99.
-It’s for sale through Own’s website http://bit.ly/11KWld4, drugstore.com, amazon.com, and other sites.
+The product MSRP is $25.00 for 0.5 fl. oz. on the Own website.
+It’s now sold at Target and on Amazon for much less.
+Online, you can find it at drugstore.com and other sites.
 In addition, I noticed that Own has an in-home party division, too.

 Inactive Ingredients: Water (Aqua), Carthamus Tinctorius (Safflower) Oleosomes, Caprylic/Capric Triglyceride, Glyceryl Stearate, Stearic Acid, Glycerin, Conjugate Linoleic Acid*, Dimethicone, Sorbitan, Cetearyl Olivate, Butyrospermum Parkii (Shea) Butter, Coco-Caprylate, Cetearyl Glucoside, Tocopherol Acetate, Coco-Glucoside, Glyceryl Oleate, Cetearyl Alcohol, Sorbitan Olivate, Glycine Soja (Soybean) Germ Extract, Magnesium Ascorbyl Phosphate, Potassium Sorbate, Xanthum Gum, Potassium Hydroxide, Ethylhexylglycerin, Phenoxyethanol